xHuntr3ss/xHuntr3ss/README.md

 ---

 ### $ ~ whoami :woman_technologist:
 Hi!
-My name is Gabriela, I am a Computer Engineer from Valparaíso, Chile.
+I am a Computer Engineer from Valparaíso, Chile.
 - :shield: Pentester | Ethical Hacker | Cybersecurity Engineer
 - :joystick: I love spending my time playing in platforms such as TryHackMe or HackTheBox
 - :desktop_computer: I am looking to specialize in Cybersecurity, specially Offensive